javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 There's a pitfall though.

-**When the first argument of `replace` is a string, it only looks for the first match.**
+**When the first argument of `replace` is a string, it only replaces the first match.**

 You can see that in the example above: only the first `"-"` is replaced by `":"`.

-To find all dashes, we need to use not the string `"-"`, but a regexp `pattern:/-/g`, with an obligatory `pattern:g` flag:
+To find all hyphens, we need to use not the string `"-"`, but a regexp `pattern:/-/g`, with the obligatory `pattern:g` flag:

 ```js run
 // replace all dashes by a colon